Holly (Red Dwarf): Character

-Holly is the ship's Tenth Generation AI hologrammatic computer.
-After releasing Dave Lister from stasis in The End, Holly told him that the crew have been wiped out by a radiation leak and that he had spent three million years in stasis.
+After releasing Dave Lister from stasis in "The End", Holly told him that the crew have been wiped out by a radiation leak and that he had spent three million years in stasis.
 Holly prides himself on the fact he had an IQ of 6,000, but after three million years by himself, he had become computer senile, or as Holly put it, "a bit peculiar".
 The crew often ridicule Holly on his senility, but Holly often comes out on top.
 He often plays practical jokes on the crew, such as fooling Lister into thinking that NORWEB Federation space fighters were after him and wanted £180 billion in arrears for leaving his bathroom light on three million years ago, as well as wanting to arrest him for "Crimes against Humanity" as he had left some mouldy German sausages alone in his apartment for three million years and now the mould covered 7/8 of the Earth's surface.
 This love of practical jokes culminated in his generating an alternate personality, Queeg, and passing him off as the ship's backup computer which was seizing control of the ship; Holly's Queeg persona is portrayed by Charles Augins in the episode.

-Holly always speaks in a droll, slightly monotonous, and quiet voice, even when sounding alarms, which consist of himself speaking simply "Ding-dong.
-There's an emergency going on. (pauses) It's still going on." and repeating as much.
-He often greets the crew with "All right dudes?"

-Among his achievements was the invention of Hol Rock, where he decimalised music (having ten notes instead of eight—although he admits that this would result in "piano keyboards being the width of a zebra crossing, and women being banned from playing the cello").
-He also wrote an A-Z guide of the Universe.
+Among his achievements was the invention of Hol Rock, where he decimalised music (having ten notes instead of eight, writing an A–Z guide to the universe and reading every book in existence (concluding that the worst was Football: It's a Funny Old Game by Kevin Keegan).

 He was friends with another computer called Gordon, who had an IQ of 8,000 and was an Eleventh Generation AI hologrammatic computer.
 Gordon resembled Holly in that he was represented as a balding middle-aged man.
 Despite having a higher IQ than Holly, Gordon showed a lesser understanding of technology than Holly.
 One of the more worrying aspects of Holly's senility is that he has developed a blind spot for the number 7.
 When he invents the Holly Hop Drive, he claims that one mistake in his 13 billion calculations and they would be blown up.
 He then misses the seven in his countdown, possibly the cause of the error that sent them to the parallel universe.